apache/airflow/docs/apache-airflow/logging-monitoring/metrics.rst

     statsd_allow_list = scheduler,executor,dagrun

-If you want to redirect metrics to different name, you can configure ``stat_name_handler`` option in ``[scheduler]`` section.
-It should point to a function that validates the statsd stat name, applies changes to the stat name if necessary, and returns the transformed stat name.
+If you want to redirect metrics to different name, you can configure ``stat_name_handler`` option in ``[metrics]`` section.
+It should point to a function that validates the StatsD stat name, applies changes to the stat name if necessary, and returns the transformed stat name.
 The function may looks as follow:

 .. code-block:: python